 t is with a broken heart that we write this obituary of James Allen Conaway of Pelham, Alabama, formerly of Harman, Virginia.
 He was born on Easter Sunday, April 21, 1957 and departed this life June 1, 2019, making his stay here on this earth 62 years, one month, and eleven days.
 James was preceded in death by his parents, Trinkle Conaway and Irene Yates Conaway Stiltner; his maternal grandparents, Walter and Canzaty Yates; his paternal grandparents, John and Hettie Conaway; and several aunts, uncles, and cousins.

-To send flowers in memory of James Allen Conaway, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of James Allen Conaway, please visit our Heartfelt Sympathies Store.

 James leaves to mourn his loss his wife, Gayle of Pelham, AL; daughter Lisa (Paul) Moss of Bristol, VA; sons Jonathan (Tamara) Conaway of Clintwood, VA, and Joshua Conaway of Honaker, VA; step-son Jeremy (Amy) Rakes of Birmingham, AL; sister Joyce (Calvin) Cole of Ligonier, IN; 11 grandchildren - Skyler Rakes, Hope Hurley, Dylan Hurley, Eugene Moss, Cherish Conaway, Scarlett Rakes, Stella Rakes, Jamison Conaway, Jayna Conaway, Solomon Rakes, and Ryder Cornett; one niece Jennifer (Art) Delgado and their two sons Lance and Logan of Ligonier, IN; and three special aunts Ethel (Elbert) Hagerman of Angola, IN, Emalene (Ernest) Blankenship of Cedar Bluff, VA, and Bonnie Deel of Birchleaf, VA.